AstroScreamer/fullstack-realtime-chat-app/README.md

 ## Usage

-Once the application is running, you can open your browser and navigate to `http://localhost:3000` to use the application.
+Once the application is running, you can open your browser and navigate to `http://localhost:5173` to use the application.
 You can create an account, log in, and start chatting with other users.
+You can see backend logs or apis at `http://localhost:5001`.

 ## API Endpoints